Loading...

 Data frame

 DATA frames are used to transmit arbitrary data in either direction.
 Each DATA frame can hold up to 64 bytes.
-If an RPC session is curretly open, all received bytes are forwarded to it.
+If an RPC session is currently open, all received bytes are forwarded to it.

 Header (1 byte) Contents (1 to 65 byte(s)) Checksum (1 byte)